curv3d/curv/docs/language/Components.md

 * A reification of a script as a first class value.

 The word "module" would be better, but that's already taken.
+I might rename it anyway, because this concept is a close match to
+* javascript modules
+* python modules
+* ML modules

 An OpenSCAD script is imported as a Component.
 Components are the mechanism by which Curv can use existing OpenSCAD scripts.
 There's a limitation,